Sponsored by First Response:

 Because it’s kind of a big deal and this is why: Progesterone, also referred to as “the pregnancy hormone,” is a common female hormone found naturally in a woman’s body.
 It also happens play an essential role for both before and during a pregnancy.
 When a fertility workup is suggested, there are two main sex hormones an overseeing medical provider will look test: estrogen and progesterone.

-Progesterone supplementation is often necessary during Assisted Reproductive Technology (ART) procedures, such as in-vitro fertilization (IVF) because the medications you may use during these procedures can suppress your body’s ability to produce progesterone.
-Certain procedures can even, inadvertently, remove progesterone-producing cells from your ovaries.
+Progesterone (as a prescribed hormone supplementation) is often necessary during Assisted Reproductive Technology (ART) procedures, such as in-vitro fertilization (IVF).
+Partly because the medications you may use during these procedures can suppress your body’s ability to produce progesterone.
+Certain procedures can even, unintentionally, remove progesterone-producing cells from your ovaries.

 Sometimes, there are other reasons to use progesterone supplementation, such as little or no progesterone production from the ovaries or poorly developed follicles that do not secrete enough progesterone to develop the uterine lining.

-The bottom line is this — all women who wish to become pregnant need progesterone to help the uterus prepare for and maintain a fertilized egg.
-Follow the links below to learn more about the connection between progesterone and pregnancy.
+The bottom line is this — all women who wish to become pregnant need progesterone to help their uterus prepare for and maintain a pregnancy.
+Read below to learn more about the important connection between progesterone and how it impacts both fertility and pregnancy.

-A supply of progesterone to the endometrium continues to be important during pregnancy.
-Following a successful implantation, progesterone helps maintain a supportive environment for the developing fetus.
+Progesterone balance in a pregnancy is essential.
+A consistent supply of progesterone to the endometrium continues helps nurture the developing fetus throughout the pregnancy.
+Following a successful implantation, progesterone also helps maintain a supportive environment for the developing fetus.
 After 8 to 10 weeks of pregnancy, the placenta takes over progesterone production from the ovaries and substantially increases progesterone production.